Skip advert

 “With its bigger battery, the Kona Electric can go further than most rivals on a full charge”

 Unlike its Kia Niro EV sister car, the Kona Electric comes with the option of a cost-cutting 48kWh battery, and we’ve now tested both versions.
-The smaller battery gives the Kona a provisional electric range figure of up to 234 miles, while the larger capacity extends this to 305 miles.
+The smaller battery gives the Kona a provisional electric range figure of up to 234 miles, while the larger capacity extends this to a maximum of 319 miles in Advance trim.

 Both figures are competitive for their respective price brackets, with the 48kWh pack managing a few more miles than the entry-level Citroen e-C4.
-The Kona’s headline 305-mile figure is substantially ahead of the 251 miles of the facelifted Peugeot e-2008, too, and even beats the Renault Megane E-Tech’s 280-mile maximum.
+The Kona’s headline 319-mile figure is substantially ahead of the 251 miles of the facelifted Peugeot E-2008, too, and even beats the Renault Megane E-Tech’s 280-mile maximum.
+Image removed.

 With a 400-volt electrical system instead of the pricier 800-volt architecture of the Hyundai Ioniq 5 and Ioniq 6, the Kona’s charging speeds won’t be quite as blazing fast.
-With speeds limited to 102kW, a burst from 10 to 80% in just under 43 minutes should be fine for most owners, but this isn’t a class leader.
-Given the size of the battery pack, a 7.4kW home wallbox should be able to fully charge the battery within nine hours.
+With speeds limited to 101kW in the 65kWh battery version (74kW for the 48kWh model), a burst from 10 to 80% in just under 43 minutes should be fine for most owners, but this isn’t a class leader.
+A 7.4kW home wallbox can fully charge the 48kWh battery in six hours, while the 65kWh takes eight hours.

 Advertisement - Article continues below